guigallo/node-de-idenitfication/README.md

-Basic script for implement node crypto Cipher crypt and decrypt.
+Basic script for implement node crypto Cipher crypt and decrypt with de-identification as example.